nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Either press Enter on your keyboard or click Send to execute the command.

-3. Success Message will be shown in the Result Display and the 3rd item will show up with its updated fields as shown below (Figure 10).
+3. Success Message will be shown in the Result Display and the 3rd item will show up with its updated fields, refer to Figure 10.
     <br>

     ![edit-iexampleonestepthree](images/edit-i_example_one_step_three.png)